How to make strawberry soda

 Step 2.
 Stir in some water and granulated sugar.

 Step 3.
 Bring mixture to a light simmer and allow the strawberries to soften and cook down until they are easy to mash.

 Step 4.
 Mash the strawberries and continue simmering until the juices in the pan have reduced and are syrupy.

 Step 5.
 Strain the mixture through a mesh strainer, using a rubber spatula to press out all the syrup.
 Discard the leftover pulp.

 Step 6.
-You should now have about 2 cups of beautiful red strawberry syrup!
+Stir in lemon juice. if using.
 Let cool completely, and then place in the fridge until cold.

 Step 7: To make soda, pour 8 oz of chilled club soda into a cup and then stir in the cold strawberry syrup by the tablespoon, tasting until your desired sweetness is reached.

 That’s it!
 You now know how to make a quick and easy homemade strawberry soda!
 Why not try out your own natural gourmet flavors?
 Here are a few suggestions to get you started:

 - Vanilla Cherry (fresh cherries + vanilla extract)